-The building is supported by RC strip footings at each shear wall.
-The strip footings provide resistance to overturning of the building in the form of bearing pressure capacity.
+The buildings are supported by RC strip footings at each shear wall.
+The strip footings provide resistance to overturning of the buildings in the form of bearing pressure capacity.
 The footings were found to have sufficient capacity to resist the soil bearing demands.
 These footings score >100%NBS(IL2).